-- Modify Configuration Parameter Values, below - Customize Logging, on page 109
+- Modify Configuration Parameter Values, on the next page - · Customize Logging, on page 110

 Modify Configuration Parameter Values

 You modify SharePoint OData Connector configuration parameters by directly editing the parameters in the configuration file.
 When you set configuration parameter values, you must use UTF-8.